ietf-ribose/xml2rfc-mapping-convertor/README.rst

 Helper scripts for working with xml2rfc paths and mappings.

-- ``test_paths.py`` allows to check how legacy xml2rfc paths work on live service, optionally comparind with a reference
-- Given a YAML file with docid mappings, ``update_sidecar_meta.py`` writes sidecar metadata into bibxml-data-archive structure
+- |test_paths.py|_ for testing xml2rfc paths
+- |update_sidecar_meta.py|_ for writing xml2rfc archive YAML sidecar metadata files from a simple YAML mapping file
+- |validate.py|_ for validating xml2rfc archive XML contents for possible encoding issues and such
+- |fix_w3c_mappings.py|_ for ensuring simple YAML mapping for W3C has docids prefixed with W3C, as per Relaton source

 Setup
 =====